Hengle/Folkvangr/Trailer Outline.md

 Since there isn't any dialogue or backstory provided in the limited scope of the trailer, the character will need to be relatable through her actions, motives, and expressions.
 The goal is to make the audience feel invested in seeing her overcome struggles.

 The character arc focuses on how the character reacts under stress in a dire situation.
 Despite facing a series of obstacles and low points, she displays determination and resolve to continue searching.
-Her refusal to give up is what makes her story more compelling.

 ![character mockup](https://github.com/jcongerkallas1/Folkvangr/blob/master/Images/regin8.png)